UniExeterRSE/LCAT-archived/docs/network.md

 increasing or decreasing (worth noting that so far in the data we have this only occurs once).

-## 4. Uncertainies lead to more uncertainty
+## 4. Uncertainties lead to more uncertainty

 Once we have an uncertain increase/decrease, all following impacts have to become uncertain too.